 Approach

 My approach to game development is driven by clarity, realism, and long-term maintainability.
-I focus on building systems that survive production pressure — not just prototypes that work once.
+I build systems that don’t just work in the prototype phase — they thrive under real production pressure.

-I prioritize understanding constraints early: team size, timeline, platform limitations, live operations, and technical risk.
-Most problems in production are not caused by missing features, but by early architectural decisions that didn’t account for reality.
+With 25+ years of experience across low-level engines, C++, and modern Unity productions, I always start by understanding the true constraints: team size, timeline, platform limitations, live operations, and technical risk.
+Most production problems are not caused by missing features, but by early decisions that ignored reality.

 From Prototype to Production

-I deliberately avoid reusing prototype code unless it was designed with production constraints in mind.
-This reduces technical debt and prevents teams from fighting early shortcuts later in development.
+I deliberately avoid carrying prototype code into production unless it was designed with scale, performance, and team hand-over in mind.
+This dramatically reduces technical debt and prevents teams from fighting early shortcuts later.

 System Ownership & Responsibility

-I design systems with clear ownership, explicit responsibilities, and predictable lifecycles.
-Each system should have a reason to exist, a defined scope, and a clear way to fail safely.
+I design every system with clear ownership, explicit responsibilities, and predictable lifecycles.
+Each piece of code should have a reason to exist, a defined scope, and a safe way to fail.

-This mindset applies equally to gameplay systems, backend integrations, tools, and infrastructure.
+This principle applies equally to gameplay mechanics, multiplayer architecture, backend integrations, tools, and infrastructure — whether in Unity or lower-level engines.

-When a wrong decision has already been made, I address it directly, explain the trade-offs clearly, and recommend corrective action — even when that means refactoring or replacing core systems.
+When a wrong decision has already been made, I address it openly, clearly explain the trade-offs, and propose the best corrective path — even if that means refactoring or replacing core systems.

 Collaboration & Leadership

-I work hands-on while supporting teams through planning, estimation, code reviews, and architectural guidance.
-My goal is not to create dependency, but to raise the technical baseline of the entire team.
+I stay hands-on while actively supporting the team through planning, estimation, code & design reviews, architectural guidance, and knowledge sharing.
+My goal is never to create dependency, but to raise the technical level of everyone around me.

-Clear communication and shared understanding are as important as code quality when shipping complex games.
+Clear communication and shared understanding are just as important as clean code when shipping complex, long-running games.